Disabled Toronto Woman Barred From Bar Bathroom, Files Human Rights Complaint

 The incident occurred on August 19, 2016, while Butler-Henderson was waiting for friends at a nearby coffee shop.
 Lines for the bathroom there were long, prompting her to go down the blog to Pentagram, where she asked permission to use their bathroom as a non-paying customer.
 The waitress she asked allegedly denied her access, specifically citing her crutches.
 When pressed, she repeated her claim several times, adding that Butler-Henderson could fall and sue.

-After five attempts, and a reminder that, legally, she couldn’t be denied access based on her disability, the waitress allegedly brought the rest of the bar into the discussion.
+After five attempts and a reminder that, legally, she couldn’t be denied access based on her disability, the waitress allegedly brought the rest of the bar into the discussion.

 “She said, ‘well, everybody in this bar is my witness that I told you not to go down the stairs in case you fall.”‘